-Despite this reasoning I still believe it to be the wrong solution.
+Despite this reasoning, I still believe it to be the wrong solution.

-“nofollow” is used almost ubiquitously by any service that has an easy sign up system, therefore it is creating a tiered system on the web that takes away power from user generated content and gives more strength to those who have a greater technical knowhow.
-There are many out there who will never understand how to setup a blogging platform such as WordPress or MovableType but can easily get a Twitter, Flickr or Facebook account.
+“nofollow” is used almost ubiquitously by any service that has an easy sign-up system.
+Therefore it is creating a tiered system on the web that takes away power from user-generated content and gives more strength to those who have a greater technical knowhow.
+There are many out there who will never understand how to set up a blogging platform such as WordPress or MovableType but can easily get a Twitter, Flickr, or Facebook account.
 Why should their voice matter less to PageRank?
 And on the flip-side, why should a major media outlet matter more?
 Isn’t this working against the democracy of the web?

 How do we decide what is signal and what is noise?
 Surely just because something is easier to do doesn’t make it less relevant, does it?
-Can’t we come up with a better technological solution that empowers users not punishes them for their lack of tech savvy?
+Can’t we come up with a better technological solution that empowers users not punishes them for their lack of tech-savvy?